Wesfarmers: History

 The organisation was linked with the activities of the Co-operative Federation of Western Australia.

-By the 1940s, the company's business included "being wheat and general merchants; country distribution for Commonwealth Oil Refineries; wool, livestock, skin and produce auctioneers; grain & fruit exporters; insurance underwriters; acquiring agents for the wheat pool of W.A."
+By the 1940s, the company's business included "being wheat and general merchants; country distribution for Commonwealth Oil Refineries; wool, livestock, skin and produce auctioneers; grain & fruit exporters; insurance underwriters; acquiring agents for the wheat pool of W.A.
 Known as Westralian Farmers Limited, it had premises in various locations within the Perth central business district.
 In the 1940s the company had premises at 563-571 Wellington Street.
 It also had premises in Newman Street in Fremantle.

 In 1949, Wesfarmers acquired Ashburton Transport, which at the time was lossmaking.
-The following year it also acquired its major competitor Gascoyne Trading, combining the operations of the two companies to supply the northwest of Western Australia.
+The following year it also acquired its major competitor Gascoyne Trading Company, combining the operations of the two companies to supply the northwest of Western Australia.
 Along with wool and mail, it carted bananas from Carnarvon to Perth, returning with stores and mail from Perth.
 Gascoyne Trading introduced refrigerated transport to the region and three trailer road trains that now carry loads up to 115 tonnes.

-In 1979, Wesfarmers acquired a controlling interest in CSBP, the successor to Cuming, Smith & Co., a Melbourne-based fertiliser and chemicals manufacturer established in 1872.
-The takeover, valued at approximately A$60 million, was described at the time as the largest corporate acquisition in Australian history.
+In 1979, Wesfarmers acquired a controlling interest in CSBP, the successor to Cuming Smith, a Melbourne based fertiliser and chemicals manufacturer established in 1872.
+The takeover, valued at approximately $60 million, was described at the time as the largest corporate acquisition in Australian history.

 In 1984, Westralian Farmers Co-operative Limited formed Wesfarmers Limited, restructuring from a co-operative to a public company and listed on the Australian Securities Exchange on 15 November 1984.
-Initially the Co-operative retained 60% of the ordinary shares, guaranteeing that the co-op's farmer members retained control, and the rest was distributed to its members.
+Initially the co-operative retained 60% of the ordinary shares, guaranteeing that the co-op's farmer members retained control, and the rest was distributed to its members.

 In 1986, Wesfarmers completed the acquisition of CSBP by purchasing BP’s remaining stake, thereby assuming full ownership.

 In 1991, 19 m^{3} of the records of Westralian Farmers Co-operative were deposited with the J S Battye Library in Perth.

 Rural business, Dalgety Farmers and Wesfarmers Landmark

 Bought in January 1993 the integration of Dalgety Farmers with Wesfarmers proved more difficult than expected.
 For a time the merged rural agency and merchandise business was Wesfarmers Dalgety until renamed Wesfarmers Landmark in March 2001 after IAMA Limited was brought in.
-Landmark, Wesfarmers foundation business, was sold to AWB Limited (originally the Australia Wheat Board) in August 2003.
+Landmark, Wesfarmers foundation business, was sold to AWB Limited in August 2003.